2 August 1958: Corrected (hopefully) the error in sequence of the early (short nose) F11F color schemes...

 1957-1958 F11F-1 (early): In Volume 4 of his Color Guide, citing a Grumman drawing, John Elliot writes that the F11F-1 blue was one part Insignia White to two parts Insignia Blue and the "gold" was straight Orange Yellow 13538.

 The short-nosed Tigers were only flown by the Blues for two seasons but they were in two different sets of markings.
-For the first, partial season, “Blue Angels” was in cursive on the side of the engine intake and the Blue Angel badge was applied to the nose.
-For the second, “Blue Angels” was presented in block letters and the badge was replaced with a horizontal stripe.
+It now seems likely, contrary to my original post, that for the first, partial season, “Blue Angels” was in block letters on the side of the engine intake and there was no Blue Angel badge on the side of the forward fuselage.
+For the second, “Blue Angels” was presented in cursive and the horizontal stripe on the forward fuselage was deleted in favor of the badge.
+This is the first scheme:

-1959-1968 F11F-1 (late): The forward fuselage markings changed again with the receipt of the long nose F11Fs from the second production lot.
-“Blue Angels” was in cursive again but placed on the nose and the Blue Angels badge was reinstated, this time on the side of the engine intake and larger.
+1959-1968 F11F-1 (late): The forward fuselage markings changed again with the receipt of the long nose F11Fs from the second production lot: the position of “Blue Angels” and the Blue Angel badge was reversed, U.S. was added back to Navy on the aft fuselage, and the arrow on the bottom of the fuselage was modified.
 The blue may now be darker but it's impossible to be sure from pictures.

 1969-1973 F-4J: With the retirement of the F11F, the Blue Angels reportedly specified specific commercial aircraft paints that did not correspond to a particular Federal Standard color.
 According to Elliot, the yellow was to match 13538 but was bought as De Soto Company number 826-L-001.
 The Blue was bought as De Soto Company number 823-L-722.
 FS 15050 is supposedly at least in the ballpark for the blue.
 However, some people think that it photographs "dark" and others that 15052 is a better match.
 I have to admit that 15052 looks like the real deal on my monitor.
 Click Here for the two different blues.